 As I sit here now in the sunshine, sipping on scalding, tasteless coffee and listening to my adulthood friends as they share mundane snippets of their life, I can’t help but feel a weird kind of detachment.
-Sure, I join in with their well-worn jokes, smile at the trials and tribulations of their everyday lives - even chip in when expected with cutesy tales of my own beautiful wife and three precious children - but I feel as if I am never really here.
+Sure, I join in with their well-worn jokes, smile at the trials and tribulations of their everyday lives – even chip in when expected with cutesy tales of my own beautiful wife and three precious children – but I feel as if I am never really here.
 There will always be that part of me that is adhered to those formative years, as a prisoner is chained to the walls of his dungeon.

 Her name was Angelia and she was quite the prettiest and most perfect girl I’d ever known, would ever know.
-Angelia was little more than a year older than I but with a malnourished frame that made her appear younger.
-She had the longest, blackest hair I had ever seen - a perfect complement to her dark olive skin - it shone with an unearthly iridescence and in the scarce sunlight miniature rainbows danced within its sheen.
+Angelia was little more than a year older than I but with a malnourished frame that made her appear far younger.
+She had the longest, blackest hair I had ever seen – a perfect complement to her dark olive skin – it shone with an unearthly iridescence and in the scarce sunlight miniature rainbows danced within its sheen.
 Angelia had beautiful, deep brown eyes that in the right kind of light seemed to be almost black and I often imagined that they could gaze deep in to the depths of my soul.

 We’d been friends since before the war.
 We used to ride to school on the same bus and our apartments sat opposite each other in our block, separated by the gray concrete hallway that was the alligator-infested creek and river of molten lava of our games.